CloudLabsAI-Azure/Know-Before-You-Go/AIW-KBYG/AIW-Cloud-Native-Apps.md

 1. **Issue in Exercise - 4 Task 3 step 4

    - You might face Insufficient storage space error while running the `npm install applicationinsights --save` command.
+   - Kindly run the `content-web` workflow manually by following the instructions mentioned in the lab guide.

 1. **Copy-Paste Issue**